-- The final gear oil level must be checked on a cold engine. - Make sure that the vehicle is positioned straight up when checking the oil level.
+Make sure that the vehicle is positioned straight up when checking the oil level.
 A slight tilt to the side can result in a false reading.

-2. Remove the oil filler bolt, and then check the oil level in the final gear case.
+2. Remove the final gear oil filler bolt and its gasket, and then check the oil level in the final gear case.